martinkirch/showergel/docs/installing.rst

 * enable the service and systemd's lingering_ so Showergel will start automatically at boot time.

 The installer allows you to create another systemd user service, for your Liquidsoap script.
-This is recommended, because then systemd will automatically launch both Showergel and Liquidsoap, and restart them when a crash happens.
+This is recommended, because systemd will automatically launch both Showergel and Liquidsoap.
+Systemd will also restart them when a crash happens - which is great for your radio's uptime.
 If you do so, the installer creates two systemd services with the same basename: for example, ``radio_gel`` (Showergel service associated to ``radio``) and ``radio_soap`` (wrapper for the Liquidsoap script you provided for ``radio``).